GET

 }

-The following example response provides a single input field for the user to enter an amount which is sent with the POST request (either as a query parameter or a subpath can be used):
+This response provides a single input field for the user to enter an amount which is sent with the POST request (either as a query parameter or a subpath):

 {